NJ Appellate Court affirms conviction of Ferdinand Augello in April Kauffman murder

 On Oct.
-2, 2018, an Atlantic County jury unanimously found Augello,65, of Upper Township guilty in the May 10, 2012 murder of April Kauffman, racketeering and drug charges.
+2, 2018, an Atlantic County jury unanimously found Augello, 65, of Upper Township guilty in the May 10, 2012 murder of April Kauffman, as well as racketeering and drug charges.

 The unanimous decision affirmed the conviction of the trial court and determined that the defendant’s trial was fair and impartial.
 The appeal was argued by Atlantic County Assistant Prosecutor John Santoliquido.

-“Our ability to earn a conviction on this case has restored confidence in the office of the Atlantic County Prosecutor to solve cases when others failed to try," said Prosecutor Tyner.
-"To think that this case was referred to as cold and that this defendant and his coconspirators who orchestrated the murder of April Kauffman were permitted to walk around free among us is troubling.
+“Our ability to earn a conviction on this case has restored confidence in the office of the Atlantic County Prosecutor to solve cases when others failed to try,” Tyner said.
+“To think that this case was referred to as cold and that this defendant and his co-conspirators who orchestrated the murder of April Kauffman were permitted to walk around free among us is troubling.

 “In March 2017 when I began my term I asked our investigators which open cases they believed could be solved,” he added.
 “My investigators informed me unanimously that if given the opportunity to investigate the murder of April Kauffman they believed they could capture those responsible for her murder and earn a conviction.”